abpframework/abp/docs/en/Blog-Posts/2020-11-12 v4_0_Preview/POST.md

 * [ABP Suite](https://commercial.abp.io/tools/suite) now supports to generate CRUD pages for the Blazor UI.
 * Completed the [Lepton Theme](https://commercial.abp.io/themes) for the Blazor UI.

-### Identity Server Management UI Revised

-Completely revised the Identity Server Management UI based on the IDS 4.x changes.
+* Implemented the [File Management](https://commercial.abp.io/modules/Volo.FileManagement) module for the Blazor UI.

 ### The ABP Suite

-#### Auto Complete for the Navigation Property Selection

 While creating create/edit modals with a navigation property, we had two options: A dropdown to select the target entity and a modal to select the entity by searching with a data table.
-Dropdown option now supports lazy load, search and auto-complete.
+Dropdown option now supports **lazy load, search and auto-complete**.
 In this way, selecting a navigation property becomes much easier and supports large data sets on the dropdown.

-TODO: Screenshot
+TODO: Screenshot/GIF

+With the new version, you can **disable backend code generation** on CRUD page generation.
+This is especially useful if you want to regenerate the page with a different UI framework, but don't want to regenerate the server side code.

+### Identity Server Management UI Revised

+Completely revised the Identity Server Management UI based on the IDS 4.x changes.

 ## About the Next Release